Convoy protesters 'in for long haul', council considering options

 The movement - dubbed the Convoy 2022 - has attracted people from all over New Zealand, with hundreds of cars, trucks and motorbikes travelling from both ends of the country to arrive in Wellington this morning.

-The group are protesting against the Government's ongoing Covid rules and restrictions, including the vaccine mandate introduced last year.
+The group is protesting against the Government's ongoing Covid rules and restrictions, including the vaccine mandate introduced last year.

-A voices of Freedom spokesperson addressing the crowd at Parliament said they intend to stay for several days.
+A voices of Freedom spokesman addressing the crowd at Parliament said they intend to stay for several days.

 "We're here for the long haul, and at least for a few days, with an opportunity for anyone to speak here between 11am and 1pm," he said.